WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

 take into account a large number of factors.

 A number of studies attempt to make a comparison between the providers in different areas.
-The authors compared the cloud computing offerings of
+The authors of :cite:p:`8252109` compared the cloud computing offerings of
 Amazon and Google between :math:`2014` and :math:`2016`.
 This showed that Amazon offered a more extensive range of different VM instances,